lucasjoliveau/doc/fr/developer/reference/frontend/framework_overview.md

 ## Domains

-Broadly speaking, domains in Odoo represent a set of records that matches some specified conditions.
+Broadly speaking, domains in Konvergo ERP represent a set of records that matches some specified conditions.
 In javascript, they are usually represented either as a list of conditions (or of operators: `|`, `&` or `!` in prefix notation), or as string expressions.
 They don’t have to be normalized (the `&` operator is